dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/explore-projects.md

 ### Search with keywords
 When searching with keywords, dbt Explorer searches through your resource metadata (such as resource type, resource name, column name, source name, tags, schema, database, version, alias/identifier, and package name) and returns any matches.

-With keyword search, there is a side panel (to the right of the main section) that you can use to additionally filter the search results by resource type.
-You can filter by resource tags for all resources or model access levels within the **Models** option.
-As an example, when searching for “sale”, the results will include all resources with the keyword “sale” in their metadata.
-And, choosing **Models** and **Sources** in the side panel will filter those search results to contain only models or sources.
+- Keyword search features a side panel (to the right of the main section) to filter search results by resource type.
+- Use this panel to select specific resource tags or model access levels under the **Models** option.
+  - For example, a search for "sale" returns results that include all resources with the keyword "sale" in their metadata.
+Filtering by **Models** and **Sources** refines these results to only include models or sources.

 For a search on an exact column name, the results will include all relational nodes with that specific column in their schemas.
 If there is a match, the search result will include a notice indicating that the resource contains the specified column.